scrtlabs/catalyst/docs/source/install.rst

-  For Windows, if you accepted the default installation options, you didn't check an option to add Conda to the PATH, so trying to run ``conda`` from a regular ``Command Prompt`` will result in the following error: ``'conda' is no recognized as an internal or external command, operatble program or batch file``.
+  For Windows, if you accepted the default installation options, you didn't check an option to add Conda to the PATH, so trying to run ``conda`` from a regular ``Command Prompt`` will result in the following error: ``'conda' is not recognized as an internal or external command, operable program or batch file``.
 That's to be expected.
 You will nee to launch an ``Anaconda Prompt`` that was added at installation time to your list of programs available from the Start menu.